 - The Federal Pell Grant is generally awarded to undergraduate students with financial need who have not earned a bachelor's degree.
-Pell Grants for the 2020 2021 school year will range from \$672 to \$6,495 for the year.
+Pell Grants for the 2022 2023 school year will range from \$672 to \$6,495 for the year.
 Students' EFCs will determine whether or not they are eligible and how much they will receive.
 If students are eligible, they will be notified of the full-time award amount, but the amount actually paid will depend on whether they are enrolled full-time or part-time, and whether they attend for a full academic year or less.
 Students may also be eligible to receive additional Pell Grant funds for Summer enrollment. - The Federal Supplemental Educational Opportunity Grant (FSEOG) is a smaller grant that is awarded to students with the greatest financial need (lowest EFC).
 Limited funds are provided by the Federal Government and are awarded by the SCC Financial Aid Office to both full-time and part-time students. - The North Carolina Community College Grant is a program established by the North Carolina General Assembly to help meet the educational costs of attending a community college.
 To be considered for this grant, students must be North Carolina residents for tuition purposes and enrolled at least half-time (6 credit hours per semester).
 Students' EFCs will determine whether or not they are eligible and how much they will receive. - The North Carolina Education Lottery Scholarship (ELS) is a need-based scholarship, and students' EFCs will determine whether or not they are eligible and how much they will receive.
 Students must be North Carolina residents for tuition purposes, and be enrolled at least half-time (6 credit hours per semester).
-Filing the FAFSA will submit students' names for consideration for this scholarship.
+Filing the FAFSA will submit students' names for consideration for this scholarship. - The North Carolina Longleaf Commitment Grant is available to students who graduated from high school or completed high school equivalency test/program during the 2021 calendar year and began attendance at a NC Community College during the 2021 academic year.
+This grant is limited through the 22-23 academic year.